ctrble/sugar-dog/README.md

 ### Map

-The map is how you track your submarine's position, and the positions of your mines and torpedoes`.
+The map is how you track your submarine's position, and the positions of your mines and torpedoes.
 You are advised to also track contacts on your map, but you are not required to do so.

 ### Command Log

 As the Captain of your submarine it is your duty to keep accurate records of your commands each turn.
-Commands are most easily tracked when grouped by turn, some turns you may only move, but sometimes you will also need to track the positions of torpedoes`.
+Commands are most easily tracked when grouped by turn, some turns you may only move, but sometimes you will also need to track the positions of torpedoes.
 It can be difficult to remember what happened previously if you don't keep an orderly Command Log.

 ### Submarine

-Your submarine has powerful engines with stealth capabilities, and is equipped with sonar, torpedoes`, and mines.
+Your submarine has powerful engines with stealth capabilities, and is equipped with sonar, torpedoes, and mines.
 While your submarine is powerful, it is fragile.
 Do not let anything impact it or all aboard will perish.

 #### Engines